Best car accessories with Amazon Alexa and Google Assistant support 2023

 If you like the idea of some of the Alexa-enabled devices mentioned above, like the Anker Roav Viva, but you live in a Google Assistant world, then the Bolt is the device you need.
 It's even more compact than the Roav Viva while still including two USB-A charging ports.

 This is one of the most popular and affordable aftermarket infotainment displays.
-It can work with Android Auto or Apple CarPlay and is the perfect conduit to the Google Assistant.
-You can access your apps like YouTube Music, Pandora, Waze, and Google Maps at a tap or with your voice.
+It can work with Android Auto or Apple CarPlay and is the perfect conduit to Google Assistant.
+You can access favorite apps like YouTube Music, Pandora, Waze, and Google Maps at a tap or with your voice.